david-a-wheeler/railroader/docs/warning_types/session_setting/index.markdown

-Brakeman warns about several different session-related issues.
+Railroader warns about several different session-related issues.

 ### HTTP Only